mihirbachhav025/mihirbachhav025.github.io/_posts/2025-06-14-SQL Window Functions.md

 1. `PARTITION BY`, `ORDER BY`, and the `Frame Clause` are all optional for aggregate window functions.
 If omitted, the function operates over the entire result set.
 2. The data type of the expression should be numeric for `SUM` and `AVG`, and any comparable type (numeric, date, etc.) for `MIN` and `MAX`.
-3. The Frame Clause can only be used if `ORDER BY` is specified.If `ORDER BY` is specified a default frame clause of `ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW` is applied(also called as running Total)
+3. The Frame Clause can only be used if `ORDER BY` is specified.
+If `ORDER BY` is specified, a default frame clause of `ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW` is applied(also called a running Total)

 [Data](https://github.com/mihirbachhav025/mihirbachhav025.github.io/blob/7d667919c683316e188c59a8991c7e72519812b2/codes/Generate%20Sample%20Data.py) :